Jerry Punch: Broadcasting career

 Punch began radio broadcasting for Motor Racing Network (MRN) in 1980.
 In 1984, he began working for ESPN as a pit reporter for NASCAR races.
 While working at ESPN, Punch also moonlighted at TBS and SETN doing pit reporting; as he was the first to report on the eventually fatal injuries to driver Terry Schoonover during the 1984 Atlanta Journal 500 for the network's race coverage.

 Punch has also been a pitlane reporter for the Indianapolis 500 from 1989 to 2006 and from 2010 to 2018.
 He also served as the lead play-by-play voice for ESPN's coverage of the Craftsman Truck Series until the network lost that contract to Speed Channel following the 2002 season.
 In addition, he called play-by-play for college basketball and football, and has served as a sideline reporter for college football.

 On October 12, 2006, he was named the lead lap-by-lap commentator for ESPN's coverage of the Sprint Cup Series and the Nationwide Series starting in 2007 along with Rusty Wallace and Andy Petree.
 Punch and Petree were joined by Dale Jarrett in 2008 and stayed together until the end of the 2009 season; ESPN replaced Punch with Marty Reid for 2010 and returned him to pit road.

 In 2015, after ESPN lost broadcast rights to NASCAR, Punch returned to his previous role as a sideline reporter for college football games on ESPN, pairing up with Mike Patrick and Ed Cunningham to call selected games on the network.

 Punch also has been ESPN's expert for discussion of medical issues.
 He was consulted as a doctor in 1996 to report the condition of Nebraska quarterback Tommie Frazier, who would go undrafted in the NFL due to a blood clot in his left leg.

 On April 26, 2017, after 30 years with ESPN, Punch was let go along with 99 other network employees.
 He continued to be the pit road reporter until the 2017 Chevrolet Dual in Detroit, the final IndyCar race on ESPN's contract for 2017.
-He would later return for the 2018 IndyCar season to cover the IndyCar Grand Prix and the Indianapolis 500 as ABC airs its final year of IndyCar as NBC Sports has acquired the rights beginning in 2019.
+He would later return for the 2018 IndyCar season to cover the IndyCar Grand Prix and the Indianapolis 500 as ABC aired its final year of IndyCar prior to NBC Sports acquiring the rights.

 In 2019, Punch returned to college football coverage with ESPN, serving as a part-time sideline reporter for games in 2019 and 2020.